pie6k/styledwind/README.md

 flex.gap(); // same as .gap(1)
 // etc.
 ```

+I believe this is a more intuitive way to handle gaps, as in information hierarchy, more important groups usually have 2x more spacing than their child groups.

+Also, I believe it results in more consistent spacing across the app, as you have 'less' options to intuitively choose from.

 > [!NOTE]
 > Gap is calculated using formula: `Math.pow(2, level) * 0.25rem`.